onnenon/hotdog_pad/Readme.md

  - Xiao Seeed rp2040 microcontroller
  - RGB underglow via the Xiao Seeed onboard NeoPixel

-Files for the 3D printed case and rotary encoder knob can be found in the case directory.
+Files for the 3D printed press fit case and rotary encoder knob can be found in the case directory.

 PCB and gerber files can be found in the pcb directory